 - Use your smartphone.
 It’s worth getting used to using your smartphone to control car features from a distance, like precooling or heating.

 - Powerful cars have higher premiums.
 Selecting the most powerful pushes your vehicle a lot closer to high-powered car, driving up insurance premiums.

-- Charge it over night.
+- Charge it at night.
 That way you can wake up every morning with a fully-charged tank.

 Tesla cars use an onboard charger to convert alternating current from wall outlets into direct current in the car battery.
 The emptier the battery, the faster it charges.
 When it gets close to being full, the car computer will taper off the current to gradually top it up without overflowing.